IIIF/cookbook-recipes/recipe/0047-homepage/index.md

 ---
-title: Linking to Web Page for Object
+title: Linking to Web Page of an Object
 id: 47
 layout: recipe
 tags: [metadata, presentation]